lukak85/visual_tracking_simulator/README.md

 # Visual Tracker Simulator
-Generates and runs scenes using parameters from the text file.allows to render scene itself and its mask.
+Generates and runs scenes using parameters from the text file.
+Allows to render such scene and its mask.

 ## How to install
 Download the project, unzip it, create a folder called _visual\_tracker\_simulator_, place the _\_\_init\_\__ file in it.
 Copy this folder inside the add-on folder in the Blender installation location.